Raos2806/SoftwareEngineering/Documents/use_cases/UC5_main_menu.md

 # 3. Preconditions
 The preconditions for this use case are:
--Download the game
+- Download the game
--Start the game
+- Start the game

 # 4. Postconditions
 The postconditions for this use case are:
--The actual game begins
+- The actual game begins
-(-You can change settings)
+- You can change settings

 ### 5.1 Save changes / Sync with server